-The two offenses are treated the same however, the circumstances around them are not.
+The two offences are treated the same however, the circumstances around them are not.
 Driving under the influence can mean the period after consuming marijuana where the intoxicating high of THC is still in effect in the system.
 While driving with detectable cannabis in your system pertains to traces of THC detectable in the body long after consuming cannabis.

 All jurisdictions of Australia have a zero-tolerance approach to cannabis, specifically THC.
 As such, there is no exemption even for persons with valid medical reasons to use marijuana.
 The current problem with the laws is that it ignores the legality of medical use of cannabis.
 Likewise, the laws take into account the presence of THC in the system despite the impairments having long gone after consumption.

 Is it legal to drive whilst medicating with medical cannabis?

 There are currently three varieties of CBD oil, namely Full-spectrum, Broad-spectrum, and Isolate.
 Of the three varieties, THC is generally absent in broad-spectrum and completely absent in isolate.

 If being prescribed with a CBD product, it would be wise to know the full components or the variety to judge your ability to drive legally.
 If you acquire CBD from other sources, it may not always be clear what the components are.
 The critical takeaway is not to have THC in the system when attempting to drive.

 How long after consuming cannabis is it safe to drive?